Painting & drawing blog

+Most beginners will tend to start by buying their watercolour paper in a bound pad.
+Pads are are more economical than buying paper in a ‘block’, although they usually cost more per square inch than sheet paper.
 When paper is sold in a pad it will always be gummed together or spiral bound on the ‘short’ end.
-Pads are typically what beginners will start with and are more economical than buying paper in a block, but usually cost more than buying a large sheet and cutting it down.
-Pads of paper vary in quality from much cheaper ranges made with wood pulp to the most expensive cotton fibre paper.
+Pads of paper vary in quality from cheap ranges made with wood pulp paper, to the most expensive cotton fibre paper.
 We’ll discuss these distinctions further down.

-Pads are sold in either in imperial or metric sizes, which will sometimes conform to the European A4 and A3 formats.
-Usually the more expensive the paper, the more likely it will be sold in imperial (inch) measurements rather than ‘A’ sizes, however.
-For example Daler-Rowney’s professional quality ‘Langton Prestige’ watercolour pads are sold in pads and blocks in a variety of inch sizes, whilst their cheaper ‘Langton’ range is sold as A4 and A3 sized pads.
-The vast majority of glued pads will be made from 300gsm paper, although some cheaper ranges may weigh less and are therefore to be avoided except for quick sketching practice.
+The more expensive the pad, the more likely it will produced in imperial (inch) measurements rather than ‘A’ sizes.
+For example Daler-Rowney’s professional quality ‘Langton Prestige’ watercolour pads are sold in pads and blocks in a variety of inch sizes, whilst their cheaper ‘Langton’ range is sold in A4 and A3 sized pads.
+The vast majority of glued pads will be made from 300 gsm paper, although some cheaper ranges may weigh less and are therefore best avoided except for quick sketching practice.

-Blocks are usually made with the higher quality cotton fibre paper of at least 300gsm.
-They are available in Hot or Not finishes, but are not often made with Rough paper because it’s more difficult to bind.
-The point of buying paper in a block is the way that all the sheets are fixed to each other to keep them entirely flat whilst you work on them.
-The sides of the paper pad are coated with a black glue that holds them together all the way around, apart from a small area within the top edge of the pad where there is a little break in the binding.
+‘Blocks’ are usually made with the higher quality, cotton fibre paper in at least 300 gsm weight.
+They are available in either Hot or Not finishes, but are not often made with Rough paper because it’s more difficult to bind.
+The point of buying paper in a block is that the sheets are all glued to each other to keep them entirely flat whilst you work on them.
+The sides of the pad are coated with a black glue that holds them together all the way around, apart from a small area within along top edge of the pad where there is a little break in the binding.

 To use a block, you open your pad and make your first painting on the top sheet of paper.
-It may appear to be buckling a little whilst the paper is wet but once the paint has dried your paper will shrink back and appear completely flat again.
-When you’re finished you take a palette knife (a kitchen knife with a bit of bend in it would work for this too, or a craft knife if you are very careful) and insert it into the break in the gummed side of the block, gently levering the sheet with your painting off.
-Then you start your next painting on the sheet below, which becomes the top sheet.
+It may appear to buckle a little whilst the paper is wet, but once the paint has dried your paper will shrink back and be perfectly flat again, because it is held tightly to all the other sheets.
+When it’s completely dry and flat once more you take a palette knife and insert it into the break in the glue binding, and gently lever your painting off (a kitchen knife with a bit of bend in it would work for this too, or a craft knife if you are very careful).
+You start your next painting on the sheet below, which becomes the top sheet.

-This guide is really aimed at beginners who are trying to work out what sort of paper to buy, and as already mentioned if you are new to watercolour painting I would suggest avoiding buying sheets of paper that’s less than 300 gsm in weight because you’ll have to stretch it.
+If you do choose to buy paper with a weight of less than 300 gsm then you’ll need to stretch it before applying watercolour paint.
 This is particularly important with loose leaf paper, because big sheets will buckle the most when washes are applied to them.